Introducing myself, the staff of Potpourri Publishing, and Springhaven Croft all at the same time! Can we multi-task?

 We yearned and we dreamed and we kept busy with daily life, raising four kids, then two more, doing what we could.

 Jeanette is interested in writing, spinning, and fibers.
 Dan likes bees and inventing.
 We both decided that once Dan was retired we’d see what we could do.
 Dan started a piano tuning business on the side; Jeanette had opened a counseling office after taking early retirement from the child protection field to go more or less full-time as a family counselor.
 In rapid-fire order, Jeanette’s sister, mom, and dad died of natural causes.
 In settling the will, Jeanette paid $25,000 she had saved up to settle her dad’s estate and in return, got the deed to his 3.5-acre homestead.
-Since the land adjoined, combined with the 1.5 acres we already had, it provided a platform for us to start working on our dream.
+Since the land adjoined our own 1.5 acres, it provided a platform for us to start working on our dream.